kdmayer/PointER/documentation/RUN_POINTCLOUD_GENERATION.md

 Please note that the footprint polygon data is removed from the published dataset due to license agreement

 **Folders:**

-The **building point clouds** are stored in .npy format in the **"npy_raw"** folder.
+- The **building point clouds** are stored in .npy format in the **"npy_raw"** folder.

-All other folders contain data of the .json file with the same name for one of the chunks.
+- All other folders contain data of the .json file with the same name for one of the chunks.

-E.g. "epc_E06000026_0.json" contains the EPC data of the first iteration of the program.
+  - E.g. "epc_E06000026_0.json" contains the EPC data of the first iteration of the program.
-The data is stitched together at the end of the iterations.
+  - The chunks' data is stitched together at the end of the iterations.
-The "filename_mapping" folder contains the data snippets for the "final_EXXXXXXXX.geojson" result file.
+  - The "filename_mapping" folder contains the data snippets for the "final_EXXXXXXXX.geojson" result file.